reptilex/tesla-style-solar-power-card/README.md

 > **⚠ WARNING: BREAKING CONFIG CHANGE**

-> **You have to define the bubbles/icons AND the FLOWS!!**
+> **You have to define the FLOWS!!**
-> Without defining each flow no line will show, read the usage part carefully
+> Without defining each flow no line will show, read the usage part carefully (the bubbles can be clickable but this is optional)

 This is a [home-assistant](home-assistant.io) card for solar installations.
 It provides a tesla style graphic to see the flows of energy ((k)W).